Skip to content

 Top accessible walks

-You’ll find multi-use trails at many of the places we care for so that everyone can access nature.
-Each route has well-maintained paths and easy terrain for wheelchair users, those with mobility aids and also those with smaller wheels on a pram or pushchair.
+You’ll find multi-use trails at many of the places we care for so that everyone can get outside in nature.
+Each route has well-maintained paths and easy terrain for wheelchair users, those with mobility aids and those with a pram or pushchair.

 Ardress House, County Armagh